 If the making of collagen becomes a problem the body would be left open to a variety of other problems, and simply curl up and die so to speak.
 Research studies suggest that the amino acid lysine is essential for collagen production.
 Vitamin C the pros and cons.

 - Good sources of lysine are foods rich in protein including meat (specifically red meat, pork, and poultry),

 - cheese (particularly parmesan)

 - certain fish such as cod and sardines

-- soyabeans, tofu, isolated soy protein, and defatted soybean flour, spirulina, (available in tablet, flake, and powder form) and fenugreek seed. (used both as a herb (the leaves) and as a spice (the seed)).
+- soybeans, tofu, isolated soy protein, and defatted soybean flour, spirulina, (available in tablet, flake, and powder form), and fenugreek seed. (used both as a herb (the leaves) and as a spice (the seed)).

 It has been suggested by top researchers around the world to be necessary when it comes to fighting off the diseases of aging.
 Vitamin E is a fat-soluble vitamin, it also helps to protect vitamin A and essential fatty acids from oxidation in the body cells and prevents the breakdown of body tissues.
 Research tells us it’s virtually impossible to get the recommended daily dosage.
 To do so would mean eating around 5,000 calories, mostly fat.
 E vitamin is covered in more depth in know your vitamins.

 Bananas are a wholesome, nutritious food and a good source of important vitamins, minerals, and micronutrients including vitamin C, potassium, vitamin B6, and dietary fiber.
 Our heart and brain as we age can become an area of concern.
 Recent research into the three B vitamins – B6, folic acid, and B12 shows that these vitamins play an active role in keeping these organs healthy as well as helping to relieve, stress and anxiety.

 It is also reported that bananas are high in fiber making them an excellent substitute for laxatives in restoring normal bowel action if you suffer from constipation.